bakalianosm/LSTM-Neural-Networks/README.md

 ## Project Description
 This is a Deep Learning project that uses **Keras API** .
 Forecast and Anomaly Detection projects implemented using LSTM Neural Networks after a lot of experiments for choosing hyperparameters.

+## Data
+The data that I used to create this project is a dataset from 360 different stock price values for 700+ diferrent days for each stock.

 ## Forecasting
 First the user has to specify the arguments of this program in order to work properly.
 To run the forecast program try: